lmissbach/carbon_pricing_latin_america/README.md

-# Supplementary Data to Carbon Pricing, Cash Transfers and Poverty - Missbach et al.
+# Supplementary Data to Carbon Pricing, Cash Transfers and Poverty

-This repository contains supplementary data on the publication "Carbon Pricing, Cash Transfers and Poverty" by Missbach, Steckel and Vogt-Schilb.
+This repository contains supplementary data on the publication "Carbon Pricing, Cash Transfers and Poverty".

 ## Data